 In winter sports activities in swat make it the most famous and enjoyable tour destination in Pakistan.
-National and internal tourists visit swat valley in winter [2,804 meters (9,199 ft)] to enjoy skiing, ice skating, sledding, ice hockey, bandy, snowboarding, speed skating, curling, etc.
+National and international tourists visit swat valley in winter [2,804 meters (9,199 ft)] to enjoy skiing, ice skating, sledding, ice hockey, bandy, snowboarding, speed skating, curling, etc.

 Saidu Sharif (The Capital)

 Saidu Sharif served as the political headquarter and administrative capital of the Swat district since the inception of the State and maintained that status till the merger of the State.
 Being the capital city, Saidu Sharif hosts the swat central government offices, professional educational institutes, healthcare facilities, etc.

 Mingora Bazar is the central business hub of swat which is adjacent to Saidu Sharif on 2.6 km (1.6 miles) distance.
 People around the valley come to the downtown of Mingora bazaar (Market) for shopping and other business activities.

 Mingora has a variety of hotels, restaurants, takeaways, cafes, and western food outlets offering both local as well as fast-food.